Remembering Albert Ernest Manley

 “I still haven’t found out who the other two were who died or even how far back she was talking.

 “So it’s been a bit of mystery, piecing it all together.”

 Winsome travelled to the Somme battlefields in 2016 and visited Ernest’s grave in Dernancourt.

 “You can’t imagine what it was like and what they went through,” she said.

 “It was absolutely hideous, and going there, and walking over the duckboards, and along the reconstructions of the trenches, it’s very moving.

-“I know sometimes people think it is glorifying war, but I don’t think it is, I think it is commemorating sacrifice and paying tribute to those people who died, and I think it needs to be done.”
+“I know sometimes people think it is glorifying war, but I don’t think it is, I think it is commemorating sacrifice and paying tribute to those people who died.”

 The Memorial’s galleries and exhibitions are temporarily closed, but the Memorial is still telling stories about our nation’s servicemen and servicewomen and the Australian experience of war.